 To create more entry level housing, the small lot subdivision ordinance could be expanded to more neighborhoods in the city, especially towards the edges of the city where land costs are lower.
 For example, the creation of an RD1.2 zone would allow 4 units on a 5000 SF lot and 6 units on a 7500 SF lot, allowing for a prototypical 4-unit or 6-unit housing court to be constructed on common lot sizes.
 Existing R1 zones could be upzoned to the new RD1.2, allowing the development of small lot projects where they would not result in any displacement.

 Small lot subdivisions should not be allowed to destroy existing rent-stabilized units unless they are replaced in kind and current tenants are allowed the right of return.
-One way to do this would be to allow the creation of small first-floor apartments in some of the small lot houses in such cases.
+One way to do this would be to allow the creation of small first-floor apartments in some of the small lot houses in such cases with a roofer working on the roofs outside the houses.
 An additional density bonus would likely be required to make this financially viable.
 The ordinance could also be updated to preclude small lot subdivisions if they do not result in an increase in housing supply relative to the number of existing units on the site.

 The small lot subdivision ordinance could also be improved by reducing parking requirements from 2 spaces per unit to 1 or 1.5 per unit.
 Especially for smaller, entry level housing, parking requirements are a significant barrier to new construction.
 Finally, the ordinance could allow small lot buildings to be designed with an attached accessory dwelling unit (ADU).
 This would both create small, affordable apartments, and help defray the cost of ownership for first-time buyers.

 The small lot subdivision has its flaws, but it has also helped create a good deal of housing in LA.
 By making housing supply, variety, and affordability our goals, we can devise policies that improve the small lot ordinance to help serve the housing needs of all Angelenos.